YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 7. gtmcrypt_close()
 8. gtmcrypt_strerror()

-A YottaDB/GT.M database consists of multiple database files, each of which has its own encryption key, although you can use the same key for multiple files.
+A YottaDB database consists of multiple database files, each of which has its own encryption key, although you can use the same key for multiple files.
 Thus, the gtmcrypt* functions are capable of managing multiple keys for multiple database files.
 Prototypes for these functions are in gtmcrypt_interface.h.

 The core plugin interface functions, all of which return a value of type xc_status_t are:

 * gtmcrypt_init() performs initialization.
-If the environment variable $gtm_passwd exists and has an empty string value, GT.M calls gtmcrypt_init() before the first M program is loaded; otherwise it calls gtmcrypt_init() when it attempts the first operation on an encrypted database file.
+If the environment variable $gtm_passwd exists and has an empty string value, YottaDB calls gtmcrypt_init() before the first M program is loaded; otherwise it calls gtmcrypt_init() when it attempts the first operation on an encrypted database file.

 * Generally, gtmcrypt_getkey_by_hash or, for MUPIP CREATE, gtmcrypt_getkey_by_name perform key acquisition, and place the keys where gtmcrypt_decrypt() and gtmcrypt_encrypt() can find them when they are called.

-* Whenever YottaDB/GT.M needs to decode a block of bytes, it calls gtmcrypt_decrypt() to decode the encrypted data.
-At the level at which YottaDB/GT.M database encryption operates, it does not matter what the data is - numeric data, string data whether in M or UTF-8 mode and whether or not modified by a collation algorithm.
+* Whenever YottaDB needs to decode a block of bytes, it calls gtmcrypt_decrypt() to decode the encrypted data.
+At the level at which YottaDB database encryption operates, it does not matter what the data is - numeric data, string data whether in M or UTF-8 mode and whether or not modified by a collation algorithm.
 Encryption and decryption simply operate on a series of bytes.

-* Whenever YottaDB/GT.M needs to encrypt a block of bytes, it calls gtmcrypt_encrypt() to encrypt the data.
+* Whenever YottaDB needs to encrypt a block of bytes, it calls gtmcrypt_encrypt() to encrypt the data.

-* If encryption has been used (if gtmcrypt_init() was previously called and returned success), YottaDB/GT.M calls gtmcrypt_close() at process exit and before generating a core file. gtmcrypt_close() must erase keys in memory to ensure that no cleartext keys are visible in the core file.
+* If encryption has been used (if gtmcrypt_init() was previously called and returned success), YottaDB calls gtmcrypt_close() at process exit and before generating a core file. gtmcrypt_close() must erase keys in memory to ensure that no cleartext keys are visible in the core file.

 More detailed descriptions follow.